 Auburn Botanic Gardens is a must visit for families!
-It is high on the list of places we recommend the most.
-While beautiful all year round, it is particularly gorgeous in spring with the blooming cherry blossoms and autumn with the changing leaves.
-And there is the annual Sydney Cherry Blossom Festival (17th to 26th August 2018) to celebrate these beautiful natural spectacles.
+It’s high on the list of places we recommend the most.
+While beautiful all year round, it’s particularly gorgeous in spring with the blooming cherry blossoms and autumn with the changing leaves.

 The Japanese Garden is spectacular.

 There are large koi carp fish, beautiful ducks swimming and two small waterfalls.
-It is a great place to reflect.
+It’s a great place to reflect and catch your breath.

 The feeding times are 10am and 2pm on weekends.
 We usually see the keepers cleaning the enclosures when we go on a weekday morning and they are happy to answer questions.